rayytsn9/market-dynamics/README.md

 ## Philosophy

-The project prioritizes understanding market structure before attempting prediction.

-Its purpose is not to label every statistical pattern as a trading signal, but to build an interpretable research foundation for studying common market factors, dimensionality, noise, and changing market conditions.
+market-dynamics treats market state estimation as a problem separate from trading.

+Rather than directly predicting prices or generating trading signals, the project first seeks to estimate the latent macro market regime.
+This estimated market state serves as contextual information for downstream trading strategies, allowing market understanding, strategy generation, and statistical validation to remain independent components of the research pipeline.

 ## Status

-This project is under active development.

-Current work is centered on PCA-based market structure analysis and the interpretation of potential market regimes.
+Current work is focused on constructing a literature-informed feature representation of the macro market and investigating whether unsupervised representation learning can recover meaningful market regimes.